QuentinC26/holbertonschool-printf/README.md

 ## Setup and installation instructions

-* Clone the repository
+* Clone the repository (git clone)

+The command for clone the repository is git clone link of https/ssh url.

 Here is the link to clone the repository so that you can clone the repository: https://github.com/QuentinC26/holbertonschool-printf#

-* Create a file main.h

-You must first create a main.h file with the preprocessor directions: #ifndef and define.

-* What should you put in main.h?

-In this file, you need to add all the prototypes of all the existing files that will be used to recreate the command.

-* In the end of the file

-To protect your files, don't forget to add the #endif to avoid double inclusions.
+For get the link of https or ssh url, you click on the < code > you see in green.
+Finally, you copy the link

 ## User guide